By using our website, you agree to our use of cookies (Visit our privacy policy).

 New changes may need to be approved by a variety of stakeholders, leading to a time-consuming back and forth and a rescheduled session.

-The voice actor you’re working with should have all the information they need as soon as you get started.
+The voice actor should have all the information they need as soon as you get started.

 Along with basic editing and proofreading, it’s also important to clarify anything that could be ambiguous.

-Use your smartphone to record an audio pronunciation guide for unusual names, places, abbreviations, proprietary terms, and other words that they may not know how to pronounce.
+Use your smartphone to record pronunciations for unusual names, places, abbreviations, proprietary terms, and other uncommon words.

 2. Before the Session – Verify Timing